 Inventories are valued at the lower of cost (first-in, first-out method) or market.
 The valuation of inventory requires the Company to estimate obsolete or excess inventory as well as inventory that is not of saleable quality.
 The Company employs a variety of methodologies to determine the net realizable value of its inventory.
 While a portion of the calculation to record inventory at its net realizable value is based on the age of the inventory and lower of cost or market calculations, a key factor in estimating obsolete or excess inventory requires the Company to estimate the future demand for its products.
 If actual demand is less than the Company's estimates, impairment charges, which are recorded to cost of sales, may need to be recorded in future periods.
 Inventory in excess of saleable amounts is not valued, and the remaining inventory is valued at the lower of cost or market.
-Approximately \$8.8 million of raw materials have been classified as non-current and are presented within the condensed consolidated balance sheet as other assets as the Company does not expect this inventory to be sold within one year.
+As of August 1, 2015, all inventory has been classified as current.
+As of November 1, 2014, approximately \$8.8 million of raw materials were classified as non-current and are presented within the condensed consolidated balance sheet as other assets as the Company did not expect this inventory to be sold within one year.
 This inventory was purchased as part of a planned transition from a principal foundry supplier and was acquired by the Company through the Acquisition.
 The larger than normal purchase was made to maintain an adequate supply of the raw material for customers, which has a natural life of five to ten years.

-Inventories at January 31, 2015 and November 1, 2014 were as follows:
+Inventories at August 1, 2015 and November 1, 2014 were as follows:

-Jan uary 31, 2015 November 1, 2014
+August 1, 2015 ember 1, 2014

-Raw materials \$ 44,574 \$ 47,267
+Raw materials \$ 22,047 \$ 47,267

-Work in process 223,049 216,765
+Work in process 263,273 216,765

-Finished goods 99,615 103,895
+Finished goods 139,155 103,895

-Total inventories \$ 367,238 \$ 367,927
+Total inventories \$ 424,475 \$ 367,927

-Non-current inventories \$ 8,793 \$ 8,793
+Non-current inventories \$ \$ 8,793